 It may seem down the list of priorities at the moment but keeping healthy and fit when you’re out less than usual is so important.
 Here’s how to do it…

-Self-isolating or following social distancing rules with a baby can be hard.
-Most of us rely on that weekly coffee date with our mum friends and the baby groups that are now closed down to keep us sane.
+Social distancing rules with a baby can be hard.
+Most of us rely on the baby groups that are now closed down to keep us sane.
 Some of us have even started pining for soft play, and we never thought that would happen.

 The rules around social distancing are changing though.
 If there is a fitness class or activity you enjoyed before, it might be worth finding out what's happening now.
 For example, on 11 July, team sports were allowed to start again with outdoor swimming pools and water parks also re-opening.
 From 25 July, sports facilities and venues, including indoor gyms, fitness and dance studios and indoor swimming pools will open, subject to evidence closer to the time.
 It is important to keep in mind continued guidance on social distancing though.

-Here are some ways you can keep fit even if you’re self-isolating or social distancing with a baby.
+Here are some ways you can keep fit with a baby even with social distancing rules.

 Running or cycling